-Core clinical rotations are required and include assessment by both preceptor evaluations and post-rotation exams.
-Core rotations include family medicine, internal medicine, surgery, pediatrics, psychiatry, osteopathic manipulative medicine, obstetrics/gynecology and emergency medicine.
+Core clinical rotations are required and include assessment by preceptor evaluations, post-rotation exams, clinical experience logs, and other assignments determined by each clinical department.
+Core rotations include family medicine, internal medicine, surgery, pediatrics, psychiatry, osteopathic manipulative medicine, obstetrics/gynecology, and emergency medicine.
 Additionally, students are required to participate in a selective rotation.

 Students may pursue elective clinical rotations at preapproved institutions where an additional agreement to send CCOM students has been established.
 Elective rotations may also be taken in any of the required core rotation disciplines.
 Other elective choices are subject to review and approval by the Associate Dean of Clinical Education.
 Elective options are also subject to the limitations as noted in the Clinical Rotations Policy Manual.